 What’s the battery life of the SRS-XB32?

-Sony claims a battery life of 24 hours of constant playback, but that’s only if you turn off all of the lights and turn off extra bass mode.
-Considering all of those things are turned on by default, I opted to test battery life with everything turned on to get a more realistic gauge for how long it will last.
-With all of the lights and extra bass mode turned on, Sony claims about 14 hours of constant playback.
-In my testing, it lasted a respectable 11 hours and 5 minutes of constant playback, but it wasn’t the 14 that Sony claimed.
+Sony claims a battery life of 24 hours of constant playback, but that’s only if you turn off all of the lights and Extra Bass mode.
+All of those things are turned on by default, so I tested the battery life with everything enabled; Sony claims the speaker will last 14 hours under these conditions.
+In our testing, it lasted a respectable 11 hours, 5 minutes.